 Go on <Settings->Customize Theme (1/2)> and select as <Border Style> the value “inset”.
-Also, click on “Drop Shadow” checkbox!
+Also, click on the “Drop Shadow” checkbox!

-Houdini MC allows you to store in a single file all the room parameters such as
+Houdini MC allows you to store in a single file all the room parameters, such as

 - Clues (text, images, video, audio)

-- Hue Lights, animations and scenes
+- Hue Lights, animations, and scenes

 Simply go on Settings-> General Settings and select Export All.
 This will generate a single file with all the room parameters.
-Save this file on a safe location.
+Save this file to a safe location.
 Repeat this procedure for all the rooms.

 Every time you want to load this file to operate the specific room, simply go on Settings-> General Settings and select Import All.